jderam/hyperborea3/README.md

 ## Usage

+The main entry point to this application is the `PlayerCharacter` class.
 By default, a random character will be generated with the following options:

-* Abilities are rolled using dice method III
+* Abilities are rolled using dice method III (4d6 drop lowest)
-* Class is randomly selected, ensuring minimum ability requirements are met
+* Class is randomly selected from amongst those where ability score requirements are met
 * 0 experience points
-* All subclasses are enabled
+* All character class options are enabled
 * The by-the-book descending Armour Class system is used

 ``` python